-The Starliner capsule that was supposed to make its debut this month, after a series of postponements is now off until August.
+After a series of postponements, the Starliner capsule that was supposed to make its debut this month is now off until August.

-In a statement, Boeing said the first flight called as the Orbital Flight Test is now delayed to August on a United Launch Alliance Atlas 5 from Cape Canaveral, Florida.
+In a statement, Boeing said the first flight, the Orbital Flight Test,, is now delayed to August on a United Launch Alliance Atlas 5 from Cape Canaveral, Florida.
 That launch had been planned for this spring.

 But what made the delay?
 Boeing said the issue was a pad conflict with the Advanced Extremely High Frequency (AEHF) 5 military communications satellite which was scheduled to launch in late June on another Atlas 5 but from the same pad.
 Boeing further said they had only a two-day launch window in May available for the Starliner launch before they would have to stand down for the AEHF-5 launch.